ethyca/fides/docs/fides/docs/guides/query_execution.md

           - name: address_id
 ```

-We trigger a retrieval with identity data, such as an email address or user ID, that's provided by the user.
-What we do is...
+Fides triggers a retrieval with identity data, such as an email address or user ID, that's provided by the user, and will then:

-1. Identify the collections that contain the identity data that the user.
+1. Identify the collections that contain the identity data that the user
-2. Find all related records.
+2. Find all related records
-3. Use the data to find all connected data.
+3. Use the initial data to find all connected data
-4. Continue until we've found all related data.
+4. Continue until all related data is discovered

-For the first step, we use the concept of an `identity`.
-In the fidesops Dataset specification, any field may be marked with an `identity` notation:
+For the first step, Fides uses the concept of an `identity`.
+In the Fides [Dataset](../getting-started/datasets.md) specification, any field may be marked with an `identity` notation:

 ``` yaml
 collection: